About The Bruges Tour:

 The Bruges full-day tour from Amsterdam begins at the Tours & Tickets office in the IJ hall at the east side of Centraal Station (De Ruijterkade 34a).
 Here you'll be checked-in before meeting your tour guide and fellow travellers.

-Leaving by luxury coach for 09:30 the tour proceeds directly onto Bruges city centre via Holland's colourful countryside.
+Departing by luxury coach the tour proceeds directly onto Bruges city centre via Holland's colourful countryside.
 Upon arrival you'll be treated to a guided walking tour of the historical streets and landmarks.
 By the turn of the afternoon this first portion will have ended, allowing you free time to spend the rest of the day as you wish.

 Take a boat ride along the city canals, enjoy Christmas stalls in The Markt if it's winter, and explore magnificent old buildings such as Basilica of the Holy Blood.
 As well as a variety of popular art galleries Bruges is also home to an odd yet fascinating collection of museums.